joannakl/aps_s20/syllabus.markdown

 ---

 - __Passing CSCI.UA.0201 with a grade of C or better.__
-You are expected to know and remember the material from CSCI.UA.0101 and CSCI.UA.0102 courses.
+You are expected to also know and remember the material from CSCI.UA.0101 and CSCI.UA.0102 courses.
+- Strong familiarity with either Java or C++ or both.

 # Topics Covered (exact list of topics will depend on how quickly or slowly we will go through the material)